From Hiking Trails to Educational Resources, Calvin College Nature Preserve is a Gem for Grand Rapids Families

 Inside you’ll find seasonal educational displays, friendly staff, and interactive activities for kids.
 They offer a range of programs for toddlers to adults, so check in to see what’s coming up for your nature-obsessed kid…or for yourself!

-One of the recurring perks you can pick up in the Bunker Interpretive Center is a Discovery Field Pack to enhance your visit to Calvin Eco Preserve.
+One of the recurring perks you can pick up in the Bunker Interpretive Center is a Discovery Field Pack to enhance your visit to Calvin College Nature Preserve.

 The packs are free to borrow (but must be reserved online in advance) and filled with activities and supplies to make your family feel like real explorers!